ualberta-rcg/SoftMig/README.md

 **SoftMig** is a SLURM-integrated software GPU slicing system for shared NVIDIA GPU clusters.
 It lets administrators schedule ordinary NVIDIA GPUs in a MIG-like way using software-enforced memory limits, compute time-slicing, and SLURM prolog/epilog automation.

+SoftMig is based on [HAMi-core](https://github.com/Project-HAMi/HAMi-core), adapted for SLURM-based HPC environments.
+The project was inspired by Tim Weiers from the University of Alberta Unix team, who suggested HAMi-core as a foundation for bringing software GPU slicing into research computing clusters.

 SoftMig does **not** enable, modify, or replace NVIDIA Hardware MIG.
-Instead, it provides a scheduler-controlled software layer for running fractional GPU jobs on GPUs that do not support hardware MIG, or on clusters where hardware MIG is too rigid for day-to-day research scheduling.
+Instead, it provides a scheduler-controlled software layer for fractional GPU jobs on GPUs that do not support hardware MIG, or where hardware MIG is too rigid for dynamic SLURM scheduling.

-The goal is to let SLURM treat each GPU as a flexible shared resource.
 A 48GB GPU, for example, can be offered as a full GPU, two half-GPU slices, four quarter-GPU slices, or other site-defined layouts.
 Each job receives a configured memory limit and proportional access to GPU compute through time-slicing and SM throttling.

 Unlike Hardware MIG, SoftMig slice layouts can be changed through SLURM policy without draining nodes, rebooting, or changing GPU MIG mode.
-This allows full-GPU jobs, half-GPU jobs, quarter-GPU jobs, and other fractional jobs to coexist across the same GPU nodes using normal SLURM scheduling.
+This allows full-GPU and fractional GPU jobs to coexist across the same nodes using normal SLURM scheduling.

-SoftMig is intended for Digital Research Alliance of Canada / Compute Canada-style research clusters where GPU utilization, scheduling flexibility, and broad NVIDIA GPU compatibility matter more than hardware-level isolation.
+SoftMig is intended for [Digital Research Alliance of Canada](https://alliancecan.ca/) / Compute Canada-style research clusters where GPU utilization, scheduling flexibility, and broad NVIDIA GPU compatibility matter more than hardware-level isolation.

 ## Features